-- You may well have a wisdom tooth buried under the gum, pressing against the other teeth and the bone around it.
+You may well have a wisdom tooth buried under the gum, pressing against the other teeth and the bone around it.
 If you can feel or see some part of the wisdom tooth poking through the gum, then you may have a pericoronitis.
+This is a fancy dental word for a gum inflammation around a tooth that is just coming through the gum.
 Also take a look at Symptoms of wisdom teeth.

 WHAT OTHER causes are there of lower jaw pain?

-The main ones are listed above, and can be summed up as either due to infection (tooth abscess, infection after extraction), irritation or inflammation (wisdom tooth coming through, TMJ / jaw joint pain), or possibly a tumor of some sort.
+The main ones are listed above, and can be summed up as either due to:

 The remaining possibilities are a mixed bunch, and usually you'll know what's happening or what has happened recently to cause the pain!

 Tooth pain after getting a crown.
 This can feel like a pain in the jaw, especially if the crown (or "cap") is a little too big.
 When this happens, the new crown is hitting the opposite tooth slightly before all the others.

 This means that the tooth is getting "hit" more often and more heavily than normal, and the nerve inside the tooth becomes inflamed.
 Read more about this at my page Tooth Pain After Crown.

 Remember to check out my top recommended electric toothbrush, which has the best performance and a great price at Amazon - the Cybersonic 3 brush.